benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/get-started.md

         ![Settings](images/settings.png)
         <figcaption>Use the settings panel to change your UI theme.</figcaption>
     </figure>

+[^1]: Included as part of VMware® Tanzu Application Platform™ and available in VMware® Tanzu Developer Portal™ for evaluation purposes.
+[^2]: Some may know the OpenAPI specification via its previous name - "Swagger documentation."

 *[UI]: User Interface
 *[API]: Application Programming Interface
 *[APIs]: Application Programming Interfaces